-State Law Penalty North State Law 1 enaity Carolina Statute To possess, attempt to purchase or Maximum Penalty: Imprisonment for a §18B-302purchase, sell or give beer, wine, liquor, or term up to 120 days and/or community 18B302.1 mixed beverages to anyone under the age service and fines up to \$1,000 (Class 1 of 21. misdemeanor) A person under 21 years of age who aids Maximum Penalty: Imprisonment for a §18B-302 - and abets to purchase or to attempt to term up to 60 days and/or community 18B-302.1 purchase, purchase or to possess; sell or service and fines (Class 2 misdemeanor) give, alcohol to a person who is under 21 years of age A person over 21 years of age who aids Maximum Penalty: Imprisonment for a §18B-302and abets to purchase or to attempt to term up to 120 days and/or community 18B302.1 purchase, purchase or to possess; sell or service and fines up to \$1,000 (Class 1 give, alcohol to a person who is under 21 misdemeanor) years of age Operating a motor vehicle upon any highway, any street, or any public 1 st Offense: Jail - 24 hours; Fine - \$200; §20-138.1 highway, any street, or any public vehicular area within this State: while License Suspension - 60 days to 1 year; 2d Offense: Jail - 4 days; Fine - varies; under the influence of an impairing License Suspension - 1 to 4 years; substance; after having consumed 3d Offense: Jail - 14 days to 2 years; sufficient alcohol that he has, at any Fine - varies; License Suspension - 1 relevant time after the driving, an alcohol year to permanent concentration of 0.08 or more; or with any amount of a Schedule I controlled substance.
-Operating a motor vehicle on a highway or Maximum of 20 days in jail and \$200. §20-138.1 & public vehicular area by a person less than Waxiniani of 20 days in jun and \$200.
-20-138.3 21 years old while consuming alcohol or at If driving while impaired offense is also any time while he has remaining in his charged then: body any alcohol or controlled substance 1 st Offense: Jail - 24 hours; Fine - \$200; previously consumed.
-License Suspension -60 days to 1 year; 2d Offense: Jail - 4 days; Fine - varies; License Suspension - 1 to 4 years; 3d Offense: Jail - 14 days to 2 years; Fine - varies; License Suspension - 1 year to permanent Possessing an alcoholic beverage other Maximum Penalty: Imprisonment for a §18B-301; than in the unopened manufacturer's term up to 60 days and/or community §18B-401; §20original container, or consume an alcoholic service and fines up to \$1,000 (Class 2 or 138.7 beverage, in the passenger area of a motor 3 misdemeanor based on number of vehicle while the motor vehicle is on a highway or the right of way of a highway offenses). highway or the right-of-way of a highway.
+State Law Penalty North Carolina

+Statute

+To possess, attempt to purchase or Class 1 misdemeanor §18B-302-18B302.1

+purchase, sell or give beer, wine, liquor,

+or mixed beverages to anyone under the

+age of 21.

+A person under 21 years of age who aids Class 2 misdemeanor §18B-302 - 18Band abets to purchase or to attempt to 302.1

+purchase, purchase or to possess; sell or

+give, alcohol to a person who is under 21

+years of age

+A person over 21 years of age who aids Class 1 misdemeanor §18B-302-18B302.1

+and abets to purchase or to attempt to

+purchase, purchase or to possess; sell or

+give, alcohol to a person who is under 21

+years of age

+Operating a motor vehicle upon any Misdemeanor §20-138.1; §20-179

+highway, any street, or any public

+vehicular area within this State: while

+under the influence of an impairing

+substance; after having consumed

+sufficient alcohol that he has, at any

+relevant time after the driving, an alcohol

+concentration of 0.08 or more; or with any

+amount of a Schedule I controlled

+substance.

+Operating a motor vehicle on a highway Class 2 misdemeanor §20-138.1; 20-138.3;

+or public vehicular area by a person less §20-179

+than 21 years old while consuming

+alcohol or at any time while he has

+remaining in his body any alcohol or

+controlled substance previously

+consumed.

+Possessing an alcoholic beverage other Class 2 or 3 misdemeanor §18B-301; §18Bthan in the unopened manufacturer's 401; §20-138.7

+original container, or consume an , 0

+alcoholic beverage, in the passenger area

+of a motor vehicle while the motor

+vehicle is on a highway or the right-of-

+way of a highway.